 Screenwriter, Author & Showrunner

-Hello and welcome to my site!
+Hello, and welcome to my site!
 I'm an award-winning screenwriter, author, showrunner, and journalist.
 I love to tell stories, both fiction and non-fiction, because I think that narratives are profoundly important for helping us make sense of the world and our place in it, and to arrive at the truth.
 And besides, there are few things I enjoy as much as being entertained by a good story.
 They can spirit us away for a temporary holiday from reality, or introduce us to realities we wouldn't otherwise experience.
-As you will see, I have eclectic tastes, which I love to explore through my writing and producing.
+I have eclectic tastes, which I love to explore through my writing and producing.
 Some of the topics that interest me the most are human behaviour, the environment, STEM and STEAM, nature, the Arts, science-fiction, history, and crime.
-See?
-I said I was eclectic.

 I work in television and film as well as in print.
 Each medium presents unique communication challenges and opportunities, and I enjoy them all.

 Some of my career highlights include four years as a writer and producer on the hit satire series, This Hour Has 22 Minutes during its four most successful seasons.
 Later, I co-created the animated comedy Jimmy Two Shoes, for Teletoon, Disney XD and Cartoon Network.
 I also co-created, wrote and produced the award-winning science and nature series, Finding Stuff Out, for TVOKids and Knowledge Network.
-Recently I was showrunner/head writer on all 50 episodes of Addison for CBC Kids.
+I was showrunner/head writer on all 50 episodes of Addison for CBC Kids.
 Animated comedies and action-comedies are one of my favourite things to write.
 Besides creating and developing series, I also do work for hire.
-This is one of my favourites, an episode I wrote for League of Super Evil, entitled All You Can Eat.
+You can find links to episodes of shows I've written at the bottom of the page.

-You can read an excerpt here, on Google Books.
+You can read an excerpt from At Rope's end, here, on Google Books.

 My previous novels include STAR Academy, and the sequel, STAR Academy: Dark Secrets, published by Penguin Random House for middle-grade readers.
 They feature Amanda Forsythe, a resourceful and independent-minded 11-year-old who wins a scholarship to the STAR Academy, an elite boarding school with a simple but ambitious mandate: to cultivate the most creative minds and leaders of tomorrow in order to save planet Earth through innovative projects.
 After taking up residence at the remote, fortress-like Academy, Amanda settles into an exciting life of new friends and supportive teachers.
 That is, until she makes a disturbing discovery: the Academy is not what it seems!
 Against almost impossible odds, Amanda and her friends must find a way to escape the school and alert the world to what is really going on behinds its walls.
 You can read a review from the Globe & Mail here.

-We have just posted a brand-new episode, entitled Ghost Walk.
-If you get spooked by ghosts, creepy spaces, and terrifying sleight of hand... well, then you've come to the right place.
+If you enjoy getting spooked by ghosts, creepy spaces, and terrifying sleight of hand... well, then you've come to the right place.
 To meet your tour guide, just click right here.

-If you'd like to read the screenplay, please get in touch with my television and film agent, Amy Stulberg, whose co-ordinates are in the contact list below.
+If you'd like to read the screenplay, please get in touch with my television and film agent, Glenn Cockburn at Meridian Artists, whose co-ordinates are in the contact list below.

 I recently completed my first interactive gaming narrative using Twine.
 I based it on Sink and Destroy, an historical novel I wrote for Scholastic, about the Battle of the Atlantic during World War 2.
 If you'd like to check out the Twine version, click here.